tadanoyu/evergreen-blog/src/content/notes/dont_use_println_in_competitive_programming.md

 ---
-title: "don't use println in competitive programming"
+title: "Don't use println in competitive programming"
 description: ''
-pubDate: 'Apr 02 2024'
+pubDate: 'Apr 02 2024 20:29'
 ---